PeppeL-G/bagawork/docs/src/routes/(other)/tutorials/programming/01-page-constants/+page.md

 </script>

 # 1. Page Constants
-This tutorial will teach you what page constants in Bagawork are, and show you what we can use them for, and how.
+This tutorial will teach you what page constants in BagaWork are, and show you what we can use them for, and how.